NetApp/harvest/docs/ontap-metrics.md

 ### node_nfs_mknod_avg_latency

-Average latency of MkNod procedure requests.
+Average latency in microseconds of MkNod procedure requests.
 The counter keeps track of the average response time of MkNod requests.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|